Innoactive/Creator/.Documentation/articles/innoactive-creator/default-behaviors.md

 ### Description

-The `Play Audio File` behavior plays audio clips from any `Resources` folder in your project's asset folder.
+This Behavior plays an audio clip loaded from the `Resources` folder in your project’s asset folder.
+The Innoactive Creator supports the audio file format which are supported by Unity, which are

+- aif
+- wav
+- mp3
+- ogg

+### Application Example

+- The Trainee is supposed to react to alarming signs: the trainee hears a suspicious clicking sound during his training, which you want him to identify as an important sign of a dangerous situation that the trainee needs to handle.

+- Feedback of interactions: feedback sounds for using for example specific tools.

 ### Configuration

 - #### Localization key

-    If you use localization files for your project, you can write the localization key for the corresponding sound file that you want to play into this text field.
-If you do not use localization files, leave this text field empty and use the `Default resource path` field.
+    Use this if there are localization files (JSON) for preferred languages in your project which contains a key-value mapping for various file paths or string values.

+    Leave this field empty and use the `Default resource path` below if you want to play an audio clip from a specific file instead.

     ##### Example